-As a Skeptic I know the problems with anecdote and appealing to shared experience, but the subjective experience I would compare this to being in a crowd at a sporting event or at a music gig where the delight and passion for the skill of the players, the shift in mood and the awe-inspiring climax causes the loss of self identity and a feeling of oneness in the group.
+As a Skeptic I know the problems with anecdote and appealing to shared experience, but the subjective experience I would compare this to is being in a crowd at a sporting event or at a music gig where the delight and passion for the skill of the players, the shift in mood and the awe-inspiring climax causes the loss of self identity and a feeling of oneness in the group.
 I think this is the closest non-believers have to brain states that come from group worship in a church, although I don’t know whether there’s any objective evidence that demonstrates these have the same strong effect on our psychology.

 In Defence of Secular Religion

 Now that we have a working idea of a spiritual materialism as a philosophy and way of life the next question is, do we need the institution of a secular religion?

 I’ve often come across an attack on ‘new’, more vocal atheism, Skeptism or general secularism that they are trying to be, or will become a new ‘religion’.
 I’ve heard this from friends and family and read this in many internet articles and comment boards.
 The assumption is that the non-believer will recoil at their strong views being compared to such a dirty word as religion and put their point across less strongly, if at all.
 I will use the term non-believers or the abbreviation NBs to refer to atheists, agonistics, humanists and secularists, I will term the practice as secularism as I think this is the common thread that unites these positions, at least in the public sphere.

 While I idolise Darwin, Newton and Socrates I wouldn’t seriously genuflect to an idol in their image, the reduction ad absurdum which is implied, and sometimes an explicit accusation.
 A less extreme version is seen in doubts displayed by Francis de Waal